theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 With paired-end sequencing, both ends of the fragment are sequenced.
 With single-end seuqecing, only one end is of a fragment is sequenced.
 If the data is paired-end, you have two files for each sample.

-You will find your FASTA file at  **/srv/scratch/babs3291/**.
+You will find your FASTQ files at  **/srv/scratch/babs3291/**.
 You will be assigned a chromosome subset and a dataset previously.

 To download the data, please:

 1) request an interactive session using qsub

+         $ qsub -I

+2)  Use `mkdir` to create a folder to store all your project.

+        $ mkdir /srv/scratch/zID/babs3291

-2) Use `mkdir` to create a folder for your input fasta file e.g. **UNTRIMMED_FASTA** You can use the `-p` option for `mkdir`.
+3) Use `mkdir` to create a folder for your input fasta file e.g. **UNTRIMMED_FASTQ** You can use the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories does not already exist.
 It also supresses errors if the directory already exists, without overwriting that directory.

+   $ mkdir -p /srv/scratch/zID/babs3291/untrimmed_fastq
+   $ cd /srv/scratch/zID/babs3291/untrimmed_fastq

-3) copy your dataset from the **/srv/scratch/babs3291/** to your local scratch
+5) copy your dataset from the **/srv/scratch/babs3291/** to this directory as below.

 > Important for your unique download